Aboriginal Identity: Who is ‘Aboriginal’?

 Given her background you could imagine the hurt she must have felt when people, seeing her blonde hair and blue eyes, asked “What are you?
 But you’re not really Aboriginal…!”.

-With remarks people try to define Bindi’s identity for her, but they are utterly racist.
+With such remarks people try to define Bindi’s identity for her, but they are utterly racist.
 And the fact remains that these remarks are still ‘rampant throughout Australian society’ .

 It should be emphasised that Aboriginal identity no longer has anything to do with the colour of the skin.